VIII Fighter Command: Combat operations

 The effect of the North American P-51 Mustang on the Luftwaffe was swift and decisive.
 The result was that the Luftwaffe was notable by its absence over the skies of Europe after D-Day, and the Allies were starting to achieve air superiority over the continent.
 Although the Luftwaffe could (and did) mount effective attacks on the ever-increasing number of Allied heavy bomber formations, the sheer numbers of Allied bombers attacking targets throughout occupied Europe overwhelmed the German fighter force, which simply could not sustain the losses the Eighth Air Force bombers and fighters were inflicting on it.

 When Lt.
 Gen. Jimmy Doolittle took command of the Eighth Air Force in January 1944, he initiated a policy change.
 Previously, fighters were largely tied to the bombers, but Doolittle and Maj Gen William Ellsworth Kepner freed many fighters to go "down on the deck" and allowed them to become far more aggressive.
 The fighters were now able to seek out the Luftwaffe and actively attack their airfields.
-This resulted in Luftwaffe losses rising to unsustainable levels, increasing pressure on the German fighter arm, with an attendant reduction in USAAF bomber losses, while fighter losses inevitably rose.
+This caused Luftwaffe losses to rise to unsustainable levels, increasing pressure on the German fighter arm, with an attendant reduction in USAAF bomber losses, while fighter losses inevitably rose.

 By mid-1944, Eighth Air Force had reached a total strength of more than 200,000 personnel (it is estimated that more than 350,000 Americans served in Eighth Air Force during the war in Europe.)
 At peak strength, Eighth Air Force had forty heavy bomber groups, fifteen fighter groups, and four specialized support groups.

 In September 1944, VIII Fighter Command attached its fighter wings to Eighth Air Force's bombardment divisions.
 This administrative move allowed each division operational control of several fighter groups to fly escort to their heavy bomber wings.
 The 65th Fighter Wing was attached to the 2nd Bombardment Division, the 66th Fighter Wing to the 3d Bombardment Division, and 67th Fighter Wing to the 1st Bombardment Division.
 This reassignment of the three fighter wings created the air divisions within the Eighth Air Force, replacing the bombardment divisions.